 How Did Poison Dart Frogs Get Their Name

-The Poison Dart Frog goes by a few names, depending where you are in the world.
-Such names like Dart Frog, Poison Arrow Frog, and Arrow Frog.
 They got their nick name because some of the ancient Indian tribes in Central and South America learned to harness the gifts of nature.
 They would cover the tip of their blow gun darts with the toxins of the frog to hunt monkeys, birds and wild pigs.
-Most notably the frogs from the Phyllobates genus, such as the Phyllobates terribilis as they can develop the most toxic neurotoxins.

 Is a Dart Frog Really That Poisonous

-The short answer is Yes.
+The short answer is Yes, it is legal to keep Poison Dart Frogs in Canada.
 However there are some rules to play by.

 The Canadian government implements and administers Convention on International Trade in Endangered Species of Wild Fauna and Flora Also known as C.I.T.E.S.
 (CITES)